mamonu/boldbestpractice/docs/2_clear_layout_structure.md

 ## Use meaningful folder/file names

+A well-defined, standard project structure means that a newcomer can begin to understand an analysis without digging in to extensive documentation.
+It also means that they don't necessarily have to read 100% of the code before knowing where to look for very specific things.

+Well organized code tends to be self-documenting in that the organization itself provides context for your code without much overhead.
+People will thank you for this because they can:

+Collaborate more easily with you on this analysis Learn from your analysis about the process and the domain Feel confident in the conclusions at which the analysis arrives

 A very detailed example of how a project could look (example for a Python project)
 ```
 ├── LICENSE